 As elected representatives of the people, we owe it a duty to preserve the lives and property of all irrespective of our ethnic affiliation and political Creed.
 It is no excuse that the cause of the acrimony had existed long before the State came into existence.
 It is therefore ennobling that the Almighty God has placed us in a position to solve this problem once and for all.
 It is a great blessing for us to be counted among those who will be harbingers of permanent peace in our land.
 This is a moment that calls for courage; a moment that calls for great sacrifice and forebearance.
 We will not fail.

-in any part in the history of the continent.
+part in the history of the continent.
+The

 Our democracy places a burden on us to ensure that there is no sectorial dominance of one group over another and there must be a proper balance between the competing interests of our people.
 For there lies the integrity and unity of our state.
 This is the mission of Government.

 We must look inward for a solution to our problems.
 In our history lies the solution.
 In our great traditional heritage, we will find the solutions.

 Theories to be found in great books cannot be a substitute to the indigenous wisdom, resourcefulness, and creativity in conflict resolution.
 We must demonstrate to all that we are equal to these challenges by the dangers posed to our co-existence.